 * Howard Stark [[spoiler:searching for Steve at the end of the movie, even though he knows it's hopeless.]]
 Especially since he's not very prone to displaying affection in any continuity, and ''[[Film/IronMan Iron Man 2]]'' shows how he struggled to show affection to his own son.

-** Even more heartwarming when [[spoiler: they find the tesseract under the water, but Howard's assistant tells him that there's no sign of Steve anywhere.
+** Even more heartwarming when [[spoiler: they find the Tesseract under the water, but Howard's assistant tells him that there's no sign of Steve anywhere.
 Howard's response?
-A defiant: "Keep searching."]]
+A defiant: "Just keep looking."]]

 ** It goes even further then you remember that Howard was a founding member of SHIELD, and the organization was probably named in Cap's honor.

 ** And even ''further'' in ''Film/TheAvengers'', when Tony refers to Steve as "the guy my dad never shut up about."
 It speaks volumes about how much respect Howard must've had for him.